hashgraph/hedera-mirror-node/README.md

 Besides bug fixes, some features may have changed with this release which need your attention, these will be listed here.

+### `stopLoggingIfHashMismatch` change

+This field was a boolean, it's now a string.
+See details on configuration files for additional information.

+### Database transaction control

+Database transactions are now used to ensure a file cannot be partially saved to the database.
+If an error occurs during file processing, all changes are rolled back.

+### Database storage optimisation

+The database schema has been changed to maximise denormalisation in order to optimise storage and data integrity.

 ### Addded `deleted` column on `t_entities`

 This column defaults to false on creation, and is set to true when a `delete` transaction is processed.
 It is unset when an `undelete` transaction is processed.